A Handy 8-Point Buyer Checklist

 2. Open and Close the Doors and Closets

 The windows, doors, closets, the cabinets – open and close everything to make sure they’re all in working order.
 Do the windows slide easily, or do they stick?
 Are there screens missing where there should be screens?
-You’ll also want to watch for cracking paint along the windows.
+You’ll also want to watch for cracking paint along with the windows.
 If the wood feels soft when you press it, it could be rotting due to moisture.
 Ensure all doors lock and unlock easily, from both the inside and the outside.
 Poke around the cabinets-take a look inside each one for any red flags like moisture or discolouration – especially the lower base cabinets in the kitchen and bathroom.

 3. Look for Exterior and Interior Cracks

 Don’t be overly concerned with minor hairline cracks in the foundation you might see from the inside – this is normal, due to settling and movement.
 But be aware of cracks that are both horizontal and vertical – for those you may need to call in a pro to learn the extent of the required fix.
-You can also look for gaps along the doors and windows.
+You can also look for gaps along with the doors and windows.
 Look at the bottom corners of the basement windows (on the exterior) to see if the cracks widen to the foundation base.
 If so, it could indicate a bigger problem due to a major foundation shift.
 Look for any tar and caulking on the exterior, close to the walkways and driveway along the foundation wall.
 This indicates an attempt with a quick patch.
 (Ask why?)

 4. Check the Electrical Connections